 The capital has various touristic attractions.
 I realized here that I dislike metropolitan cities.
 It fades the feeling of being in an exotic part of the world.

 Unfortunately, we only saw the capital.
-However, I am pretty sure Malaysia is more than Kuala Lumpur.
+However, I am kinda sure Malaysia is more than Kuala Lumpur.
 Wanting to see as much as we could, we embraced on long walks around the city.

 Things to Do in Kuala Lumpur

 The most colorful and busiest areas of the city where you can easily bargain through large stalls of clothes, accessories, shoes and what not.
 You can also relax at any street food parlors or freshen up with delicious ice-cream or cold lemonades.

 Just behind Chinatown, there is a Hindu temple called Sri Mahamariamman.
 However, it is not the only one here.

 One of the things to do in Kuala Lumpur is to visit Batu Caves located 11 kilometers from the capital.
 A hill complex features three big and several little caves with idols and statues from Hinduism.
 The limestone formations are 400 million years old, making it an essential religious area for Hindus.